barentsen/vphas-website/README.md

 vphas-website
 =============

-Website for the "VST Photometric H-Alpha Survey" (VPHAS) astronomy project.
+Website for the [VST Photometric H-Alpha Survey](http://www.vphas.eu) (VPHAS) astronomy survey project.

-You can see the website in action at www.vphas.eu.
+You can see the website in action at http://www.vphas.eu.

 Usage
 -----